What is a Hull Identification Number?

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.

-What is a Hull ID Number’s meaning?
+What is the meaning of a Hull Identification Number?

 The Hull Identification Number makes it easy to look up a boat’s history by hull number.
-It’s a piece of information you’ll need to provide in order to register your boat with your state department of motor vehicles, along with your boat title.
+The HIN has information you need to register your boat with your state department of motor vehicles, along with your boat title.
 The first three letters of the HIN indicate the make of the boat.
 This Manufacturer Identification Code (MIC) is dictated by the U.S. Coast Guard.
+The next six characters are the boat’s unique serial number, which may contain a combination of numbers and letters.

-The next six character are the boat’s unique serial number which may contain a combination of numbers and letters.
-Some letters, such as “I,” “O,” and “Q” are omitted because of their similarity to other letters and numbers, making it more difficult to read the HIN.
-The next letter indicates the month of manufacture, then the year of certification, and finally the boat’s model year.
+Some letters, such as “I,” “O,” and “Q” are omitted because of their similarity to other letters and numbers, which may make it more difficult to read the HIN.
+The next letter indicates the month of manufacture, then the year of certification, and last, the boat’s model year.

 For boats without a transom, the HIN is typically found near the starboard outboard side, within a foot of the stern or two inches on the top of the hull side.
 Most boats also have a secondary HIN located on an unexposed location so that it’s accessible in the event the primary HIN plate goes missing.

-Do I need a Hull Identification Number plate?
+Do you need a Hull Identification Number?

 Starting in 1972, all boats manufactured in the United States were required to display the 12-digit identification number as part of the Federal Boat Safety Act.
 If your boat was manufactured prior to 1972, your boat likely does not have a Hull Identification Number plate provided by the manufacturer.
 Check with your state’s department of motor vehicles to determine if your boat will need any special type of registration in order to stay legal while out on the water.